Privacy Policy - TerminaLLM

 Data Transmitted to External Services

-- AI Chatbot: When using the built-in AI chatbot (Pro only), your messages are sent through the TerminaLLM proxy server (hosted on Google Cloud Run) to the Anthropic API.
+- AI Chatbot: When using the built-in AI chatbot (Pro only), your prompts and streamed responses are sent through the TerminaLLM proxy server (hosted on Google Cloud Run) to the Anthropic API.
 The proxy server receives your device identifier and subscription tier for access control.
 Your remote server's OS type and shell may be included as context with requests.
 A

 modefield ("chat" or "translate") is also sent to indicate the request type.
-Messages are not stored on the proxy server — they are streamed through to Anthropic and discarded.
-See Anthropic's Privacy Policy for how Anthropic handles API data - Voice-to-Command Translation: When using the wand button or voice input to translate natural language into shell commands (Pro only), your spoken text is sent through the same TerminaLLM proxy server to the Anthropic API.
+Messages are not stored on our proxy server beyond the brief in-memory window required to stream them through to Anthropic and are not linked by us to your identity beyond transient routing.
+Anthropic's handling of API inputs, including any short-term retention for trust-and-safety review, is governed by Anthropic's Privacy Policy.
+Use of the AI chatbot requires explicit in-app consent on first use.
+You can revoke consent at any time in Settings → Security. - Voice-to-Command Translation: When using the wand button or voice input to translate natural language into shell commands (Pro only), your spoken text is sent through the same TerminaLLM proxy server to the Anthropic API.
 Your remote server's OS type and shell are included as context to generate OS-appropriate commands.
 A

 Data We Do NOT Collect